project-fifo/docs/jingles/machines.rst

 .. image:: /_static/images/jingles/machines07.png

-1. Shows the current realtime state of the machine.
+1. Shows the current real-time state of the machine.

 2. These **Action Buttons** perform the following actions: